zeemkr/ncpen/README.md

 # ncpen

 This package fits the generalized linear models with various non-convex penalties.
-A unified algorithm is implmented in \bold{ncpen} based on the convex concave procedure or difference convex algorithm that can be applied to most of existing non-convex penalties.
+A unified algorithm is implmented in **ncpen** based on the convex concave procedure or difference convex algorithm that can be applied to most of existing non-convex penalties.
-The available penalties in the pacakge are the least absolute shrinkage and selection operator(LASSO), smoothly clipped absolute deviation (SCAD), minimax concave penalty (MCP), truncated \eqn{\ell_1}-penalty (TLP), clipped LASSO (CLASSO), sparse bridge (SRIDGE), modified bridge (MBRIDGE), and modified log (MLOG) penalites.
+The available penalties in the pacakge are the least absolute shrinkage and selection operator(LASSO), smoothly clipped absolute deviation (SCAD), minimax concave penalty (MCP), truncated *l*1-penalty (TLP), clipped LASSO (CLASSO), sparse bridge (SRIDGE), modified bridge (MBRIDGE), and modified log (MLOG) penalites.
-This package accepts a design matrix \eqn{X} and vector of responses \eqn{y}, and produces the regularization path ovaer a grid of values for the tuning parameter \code{lambda}.
+This package accepts a design matrix **X** and vector of responses **y**, and produces the regularization path ovaer a grid of values for the tuning parameter *lambda*.
-Also provides user-friendly processes for plotting, selecting tuning parameters using cross-validation or generalized information criterion (GIC),
-\eqn{\ell_2}-regularization, penalty weights, standardization and intercept.
+Also provides user-friendly processes for plotting, selecting tuning parameters using cross-validation or generalized information criterion (GIC), *l*2-regularization, penalty weights, standardization and intercept.